credix-finance/credix-app-v2/README.md

 Dark mode is supported by using the tailwind `dark:` modifier.
 AntDesign does have a dark theme, but it's a separate `.less` file and does not support the prefers-color-scheme media feature out of the box.

+## Identity verification

+We use [Civic](https://www.civic.com/) as our identity verification provider.
+You'll need to go through their process if you want to perform transactions on `devnet` or `mainnet`.

 ## Clusters

 You can target one of the three available clusters (localnet, devnet, mainnet) by setting the `NEXT_PUBLIC_REACT_APP_CLUSTER` environment variable.